priyanshumishra610/JarvisOS/README.md

 The open-source, multimodal, emotionally intelligent, **agentic AI Operating System**.

-A **Hugging Face–powered**, voice-enabled, plugin-based, autonomous agent OS — built by **Priyanshu Mishra** to rival the best.
+A **Hugging Face–powered**, voice-enabled, plugin-based, goal-driven autonomous agent OS — built by **Priyanshu Mishra** to rival the best.
 JarvisOS isn’t just an assistant — it’s your **personal co-pilot**: it listens, plans, reasons, acts, remembers, and evolves — all on your command.

 ---